cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 **PostIssuancePolicyChain**

-In ([policies.go#L95](https://github.com/cert-manager/cert-manager/blob/b78af1ef867f8776715cae3dd6a8b83049c4d9b2/internal/controller/certificates/policies/policies.go#L95-L104)), cert-manager does a few sanity checks right after the issuer (either an internal or an external issue) has filled the CertificateRequest's status with the signed certificate.
+In ([policies.go#L95](https://github.com/cert-manager/cert-manager/blob/b78af1ef867f8776715cae3dd6a8b83049c4d9b2/internal/controller/certificates/policies/policies.go#L95-L104)), cert-manager does a few sanity checks right after the issuer (either an internal or an external issuer) has filled the CertificateRequest's status with the signed certificate.

 One of the checks is called